 By David Fox

-In this article, we’ll concern ourselves with ‘spinning’ hard disk drives (let’s call them HDDs), as opposed to solid-state disk (SSD) storage, which might also be referred to by the same name.
+In this article, we’ll concern ourselves with ‘spinning’ hard disk drives (let’s call them HDDs), as opposed to solid-state disk (SSD) storage, which might sometimes be referred to by the same name.

 The answer to the question posed—how long does a hard drive last?—is that the average hard disk lasts somewhere between 3 and 5 years before it will fail and need to be replaced.

 Some will last beyond 10 years, but these are the outliers.
-When an HDD fails, it will not be repairable without great expense, and the data stored upon it will be lost.
+When an HDD fails, it will not be repairable without great expense, and so the data stored upon it will very likely be lost forever.

 Now we have the answer to our question ‘how long does a hard drive last’, let’s dig in and see what this means in a practical sense.

 What is the typical lifespan of a hard drive?

 Computer data storage divides into three broad categories: Magnetic, Optical, and Solid-state.